MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-temporary-access-pass.md

 - Use existing Microsoft Entra multifactor authentication methods
 - Use a Temporary Access Pass

 A Temporary Access Pass (TAP) is a time-limited passcode that can be configured for single use or multiple sign-ins.
 Users can sign in with a TAP to onboard other passwordless authentication methods.

-A TAP also makes recovery easier when a user loses or forgets a strong authentication method like their FIDO2 security key, and they need to sign in to register a new strong authentication method.
+A TAP also makes recovery easier when a user loses or forgets a strong authentication method.

 This article shows you how to enable and use a TAP using the [Microsoft Entra admin center](https://entra.microsoft.com).
 You can also perform these actions using REST APIs.